Stress and Weight Gain

 Appetite and Abdominal Fat

 Chronic stress puts a tremendous strain on the body.
 The persistent release of cortisol can lead to continuous hunger because the body needs energy to fight or flee from a threat.
 However, when the glucose is not utilized to run or fight, the body stores the glucose as fat in the abdomen.
 In addition, elevated cortisol levels decrease thyroid hormone functioning which leads to weight gain.
-The effects of cortisol on the thyroid gland will be discussed in detail later.
 Chronic stress and elevated cortisol levels have been specifically linked to increased abdominal fat.
 Developing a beer belly may not seem to be any worse than thunder thighs.
 However, in fact, storage of fat around the abdomen is associated with a much higher risk of cardiovascular disease, stroke and heart attacks.
 Each individuals likelihood of developing abdominal fat varies according to genetics, diet, and lifestyle.
 These factors explain why some individuals tend to gain weight more easily around the midsection while others do not.

 Very few of us are aware of the complex chemistry behind nervous eating.
 We just know that we tend to feel better after having a tasty slice of cake or a bag of chocolates.
 People under chronic stress tend to gravitate towards foods that are higher in salt, fat and sugar.
 Studies show that foods high in fat, sugar, or salt are, in fact, addictive.
 These types of food release opioids in the brain, which act like morphine to relieve stress and pain.
 We literally become food addicts, eating large amounts of junk foods even when we are not hungry.

 The craving to eat food is a powerful survival mechanism that forces the body to eat what it desperately needs.
 Under prolonged stress, cortisol depletes the calming feel-good neurotransmitter serotonin, while increasing epinephrine levels.
 This combination of decreased serotonin and increased epinephrine causes depression and anxiety, respectively.
-Consuming carbohydrates increases serotonin by increasing insulin.
-When one eats comfort foods, glucose levels increase, which is followed by a rise in insulin.
-This rise in insulin leads to an increase in serotonin, which in turn, temporarily makes one feel better.
-Unfortunately, the rise in insulin subsequently leads to a decrease in glucose.
+Consuming carbohydrates increases serotonin.
+When one eats comfort foods, glucose levels increase, which is followed by a rise in serotonin and temporarily elevation in mood.

 Stress, Appetite, and Exercise

 Several large studies have shown that losing only 6% of an individuals body weight can prevent 3 out of 5 cases of diabetes in younger individuals, and 70% of cases in older individuals.
-Lowering your sugar and carbohydrate intake, while at the same time burning your body’s glucose stores through exercise increases your body’s sensitivity to insulin.
+Lowering your sugar and carbohydrate intake, while at the same time burning your body’s glucose stores through exercise lowers your risk for diabetes.

 Most of us know from experience that exercise reduces our stress levels and appetite.
 However, a new study suggests that not all exercise reduces appetite equally.
 University students who work out on a treadmill, a cardiovascular exercise, have much lower appetites than those who do other forms of exercise, such as weight lifting, a resistance exercise.

-Several recent studies also show that even healthy individuals who are not at risk for either insulin resistance or metabolic syndrome, develop symptoms when exposed to chronic stress.
-In one study, 16 healthy male sailors in their 20s and 30s were followed over the course of a sailing competition.
+Several recent studies also show that even healthy individuals who are not at risk for metabolic syndrome, develop symptoms when exposed to chronic stress.
+In one study, 16 healthy male sailors in their 20’s and 30’s were followed over the course of a sailing competition.
 Initially, at the beginning of the race, the sailors overall weight dropped.
 However, as the competition progressed, they began to gain abdominal fat.
-They also were found to have high levels of insulin and triglycerides in their bloodstream.
+They also were found to have high levels of triglycerides in their bloodstream.
 The researchers concluded that chronic stress over a period of three months led to measurable and significant biochemical changes in the metabolism of healthy individuals in spite of healthy diets and ample daily exercise.
-In conclusion, anyone with prolonged stress is at risk for developing excess abdominal fat, hypertension, insulin resistance, and vascular disease if undiagnosed and untreated.
+In conclusion, anyone with prolonged stress is at risk for developing excess abdominal fat, hypertension, diabetes, and vascular disease if un-diagnosed and untreated.

 Points to Remember